 \subsection{Individual Update Tasks}

 In the asynchronous implementation, since we no longer keep track of any iterations of the algorithm, we will simply store a single instance of the residual vector $r$ in the DFS.
 When the different tasks update their corresponding coordinates, they will read and write their updates to the residual vector stored on the DFS.
 The algorithm is initialized in the same way with $r = e_i$ and $\hat{x}_i = 0$.
 A task to update residual coordinate $u$ involves three steps: \begin{enumerate} \item READ $r_u$, and SET $r_u$ to $G_{uu} r_u$, \item ADD $r_u z_u$ to $\hat{x}_i$, \item For each $v \in N_u$, ADD $G_{uv} r_u$ to $r_v$. \end{enumerate} The value of $r_u$ used in steps 2 and 3 is the original value read from the DFS in step 1.
-For each task, the worker processor makes O($|N_u|$) DFS accesses, and the computation is fairly simple.
-This is the same computation as the individual tasks in the synchronous implementation, except without keeping track of the residual vector across distinct iterations.
-As a result, even when the sequence of coordinate updates is the same, the residual vector in the asynchronous implementation will evolve differently.
-For example, if $v \in N_u$, and $v$ is updated after $u$, then in the asynchronous implementation, when the algorithm is updating coordinate $v$, it will use the updated value in which the previous update from coordinate $u$ added $G_{vu} r_u$ to the value of $r_v$.
+For each task, the worker processor makes O($|N_u|$) DFS accesses.
+The computation is the same as individual tasks in the synchronous implementation, except without keeping track of the residual vector across distinct iterations.
+Thus, even when the sequence of coordinate updates is the same, the residual vector in the asynchronous implementation will evolve differently.
+If $v \in N_u$, and $v$ is updated after $u$, when the asynchronous implementation of the algorithm updates coordinate $v$, it will use the previously updated value in which the task corresponding to coordinate $u$ added $G_{vu} r_u$ to the value of $r_v$.
 In section \ref{sec:walks}, we introduce an interpretation of the algorithm as summing weighted walks in the graph.
-The synchronous implementation always sums the walk in a breadth first manner, such that all walks of length $t$ are summed in the $t^{\text{th}}$ iteration, wheras the asynchronous implementation may sum walks of different lengths in a single update.
+The synchronous implementation sums the walk in a breadth first manner, i.e. all walks of length $t$ are summed in the $t^{\text{th}}$ iteration, whereas the asynchronous implementation may sum walks of different lengths in a single update.

 For the purposes of analyzing the convergence rate bounds, we consider that the three steps involved in a single update task are performed together as a single unit of computation, i.e., that the different steps involved in a single update task are executed together, and do not interleave with other tasks.
 We let $\hat{x}_i^{(t)}$ denote the estimate after $t$ update tasks have completed, and we let $r^{(t)}$ denote the residual vector after $t$ update tasks have completed.
 This property can be enforced through read and write locks, which would prevent another task from simultaneously changing the value of $r_u$ while a particular task is in the middle of computation involving $r_u$.
 This allows us to clearly track the value of the residual vector after each update task, lending to convergence rate bounds.